AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 | # | Type | Slop dimensions hit | Severity (0-100) | Fix priority | |---|------|---------------------|------------------|--------------| | 01 | Indie SaaS landing | Palette, Type, Copy, Voice | 78 | High | | 02 | Agency portfolio | Layout, Copy, Voice, Density | 72 | Medium | | 03 | Newsletter signup page | Palette, Type, Copy | 65 | High | | 04 | E-commerce home (DTC) | Palette, Layout, Iconography | 70 | High | | 05 | API documentation | Type, Density, Copy | 58 | Medium | | 06 | Personal portfolio | Palette, Type, Layout, Voice | 81 | High | | 07 | SaaS pricing page | Layout, Copy, Structure | 74 | Critical | | 08 | Mobile app landing | Palette, Iconography, Animation | 68 | High | | 09 | Conference site | Layout, Type, Copy | 62 | Medium | | 10 | Open-source project | Type, Iconography, Copy | 55 | Medium | | 11 | Course landing | Palette, Copy, Voice, Animation | 79 | High | | 12 | Crypto project | Palette, Type, Copy (extreme) | 88 | Critical | | 13 | Local-business site | Palette, Layout, Iconography | 71 | High | | 14 | Job board | Layout, Copy, Density | 64 | Medium | | 15 | Productivity app | Palette, Type, Layout, Animation | 77 | High | | 16 | AI startup (meta) | All 9 dimensions | 92 | Critical | | 17 | B2B SaaS | Layout, Copy, Voice | 67 | High | | 18 | Indie game site | Type, Layout, Copy | 60 | Medium | | 19 | Podcast site | Palette, Type, Copy | 65 | Medium | | 20 | Restaurant site | Palette, Layout, Iconography | 72 | High | | 21 | Health app | Palette, Type, Copy, Animation | 76 | High | | 22 | DAO landing | Palette, Type, Copy | 80 | Critical | | 23 | Education non-profit | Layout, Copy, Voice | 58 | Medium | | 24 | Blog (single-author) | Type, Density, Voice | 52 | Low | | 25 | E-comm marketplace | Palette, Layout, Copy | 70 | High | | 26 | Fitness app | Palette, Iconography, Copy | 73 | High | | 27 | Travel platform | Palette, Layout, Copy | 69 | High | | 28 | Photography portfolio | Palette, Type, Layout | 66 | Medium | | 29 | Architecture studio | Layout, Type, Copy | 60 | Medium | | 30 | Music streaming clone | Palette, Layout, Iconography | 75 | High | | 31 | Recipe site | Palette, Type, Copy | 63 | Medium | | 32 | Real-estate platform | Layout, Copy, Density | 70 | High | | 33 | Marketplace landing | Palette, Layout, Voice | 72 | High | | 34 | Newsletter platform | Palette, Type, Copy | 67 | Medium | | 35 | Design tool | Palette, Type, Animation | 71 | High | | 36 | CRM SaaS | Layout, Copy, Voice | 68 | High | | 37 | Email tool | Palette, Iconography, Copy | 73 | High | | 38 | Calendar app | Palette, Layout, Animation | 70 | High | | 39 | Note-taking app | Palette, Type, Density | 65 | Medium | | 40 | Voice memo app | Palette, Iconography, Copy | 69 | High | | 41 | AI chat wrapper | All 9 dimensions | 91 | Critical | | 42 | AI code wrapper | All 9 dimensions | 89 | Critical | | 43 | AI image wrapper | All 9 dimensions | 87 | Critical | | 44 | AI agent platform | Palette, Type, Copy, Voice | 84 | Critical | | 45 | Agency landing (boutique) | Type, Copy, Voice | 56 | Low | | 46 | Personal blog | Type, Density, Voice | 48 | Low | | 47 | Niche tool | Palette, Type, Copy | 64 | Medium |

-The median severity is 70.
-The mean is approximately 71.
-Twelve of the 47 cases score above 80, which is the threshold above which a site is essentially indistinguishable from generator output.
-Three cases score above 90 — what we call deep slop — where every dimension hits the anti-pattern.
+The median severity is 70, the mean about 71.
+Twelve of the 47 cases score above 80, the threshold above which a site is essentially indistinguishable from generator output.
+Three score above 90, what we call deep slop, where every dimension hits the anti-pattern.

 Ten cases expanded.

-Case 16 — AI startup (meta).
+Case 16, AI startup (meta).
 Severity 92.
 The site of an AI productivity tool, ironically built almost entirely by AI.
-The hero used a bg-gradient-to-br from-purple-500 to-pink-500, the headline was "Unleash the power of AI to revolutionize your workflow", the subhead included "seamlessly", the features section was three cards in a grid-cols-3 with Sparkles icons, the testimonial avatars were stock-photo Asian and Black faces with name pairs that sounded generated ("Sarah Chen", "Marcus Williams"), the pricing tiers were "Starter / Pro / Business", and the FAQ paraphrased the headline twice.
-Lookalike test: indistinguishable from approximately 200 other AI startups indexed in the same month.
-Fix: total rewrite of copy, custom illustration replacing the gradient, real customer photos, repositioning of pricing to emphasize value over tier comparison.
+The hero used bg-gradient-to-br from-purple-500 to-pink-500.
+The headline read "Unleash the power of AI to revolutionize your workflow"; the subhead included "seamlessly".
+The features section was three grid-cols-3 cards with Sparkles icons.
+The testimonial avatars were stock-photo faces with generated-sounding name pairs ("Sarah Chen", "Marcus Williams"), the pricing tiers were Starter/Pro/Business, and the FAQ paraphrased the headline twice.
+Lookalike test: indistinguishable from roughly 200 other AI startups indexed the same month.
+Fix: total copy rewrite, a custom illustration replacing the gradient, real customer photos, pricing repositioned to emphasize value over tier comparison.

-Case 12 — Crypto project.
+Case 12, crypto project.
 Severity 88.
-The site for a token-launching protocol.
-Used a black-purple-pink gradient, Geist Mono headlines, "Revolutionize DeFi" copy, Lucide icons (Zap, Shield, BarChart3 in literal sequence), a tokenomics section with three pie charts, and a roadmap with quarter-stamped milestones that all said "Q4 2026 — Multi-chain expansion".
-The slop is not the crypto-ness; it is that this exact site exists at scale across the crypto category.
-Fix: a custom illustration for the protocol's actual mechanism, copy that explains what the token does instead of promising what it will revolutionize, removal of the roadmap (which dates the site).
+A token-launching protocol.
+Black-purple-pink gradient, Geist Mono headlines, "Revolutionize DeFi" copy, Lucide Zap/Shield/BarChart3 in literal sequence, a tokenomics section with three pie charts, a roadmap of quarter-stamped milestones all reading "Q4 2026: Multi-chain expansion".
+The slop is not the crypto-ness; it is that this exact site exists at scale across the category.
+Fix: a custom illustration of the protocol's actual mechanism, copy that explains what the token does instead of what it will revolutionize, and deletion of the roadmap (which dates the site).

-Case 06 — Personal portfolio.
+Case 06, personal portfolio.
 Severity 81.
-A junior developer's portfolio.
-Generated using v0 with light customization.
-Hero said "Hi, I'm [name] — I build beautiful, modern web experiences."
-Three project cards with screenshots, each with a Lucide ExternalLink icon, each card rounded-2xl shadow-md.
-Skills section: a grid of icons (Tailwind, React, TypeScript, Next.js, shadcn, Vercel — exactly the stack the model would suggest).
+A junior developer's portfolio, generated with v0 and lightly customized.
+Hero: "Hi, I'm [name].
+I build beautiful, modern web experiences."
+Three project cards with screenshots, each carrying a Lucide ExternalLink icon and rounded-2xl shadow-md.
+A skills grid of icons (Tailwind, React, TypeScript, Next.js, shadcn, Vercel: exactly the stack the model would suggest).
 Footer: "Built with care, crafted in [city]".
-Fix: replace generated copy with a one-paragraph statement of what the developer actually likes about the work, remove the skills grid (anyone hiring can see the projects), pick a typeface and a palette that signals personality.
+Fix: replace generated copy with one paragraph on what the developer actually likes about the work, remove the skills grid (anyone hiring can see the projects), pick a typeface and palette that signal a person.

-Case 22 — DAO landing.
+Case 22, DAO landing.
 Severity 80.
-The site for a decentralized governance project.
-Combined the worst of crypto slop (token-economics promises) with the worst of SaaS slop (gradient hero, Lucide icons).
-The kicker: the site claimed to "empower the community" while offering no mechanism by which a community member could actually do anything.
-Fix: scrap the DAO framing; describe what the protocol *does*; let governance be a sub-page if it matters.
+A decentralized-governance project that combined the worst of crypto slop (token-economics promises) with the worst of SaaS slop (gradient hero, Lucide icons).
+The kicker: it claimed to "empower the community" while offering no mechanism by which a community member could do anything.
+Fix: scrap the DAO framing, describe what the protocol *does*, make governance a sub-page if it matters.

-Case 41 — AI chat wrapper.
+Case 41, AI chat wrapper.
 Severity 91.
 A wrapper around the GPT-5 API marketed as a "ChatGPT alternative for [niche]".
-The site cloned ChatGPT's visual language (the chat bubble, the system message styling), used the standard blue-purple gradient, claimed to "transform your customer support workflow", offered three pricing tiers.
-The actual product was identical to a hundred other niche chat wrappers.
+It cloned ChatGPT's visual language (the chat bubble, the system-message styling), used the standard blue-purple gradient, claimed to "transform your customer support workflow", and offered three pricing tiers.
+The product was identical to a hundred other niche chat wrappers.
 Fix: pivot or close.
-The slop signal here is also a market-fit signal — the site looks like everything else because the product is.
+The slop signal here is also a market-fit signal.
+The site looks like everything else because the product is.

-Case 07 — SaaS pricing page.
+Case 07, SaaS pricing page.
 Severity 74.
 Critical fix priority.
-A B2B SaaS pricing page in the standard three-column form.
-The middle column was tagged "Most Popular", the prices were $19/$49/$99 monthly, the features were copied from a competitor's page (we verified).
-The fix here is structural: rewrite the pricing in plain English ("Solo developers: $19.
+A B2B pricing page in the standard three-column form.
+Middle column tagged "Most Popular", prices $19/$49/$99 monthly, features copied verbatim from a competitor's page (we verified).
+The fix is structural: rewrite the pricing in plain English ("Solo developers: $19.
 Teams of 2-10: $49.
-Companies above 10: contact us"), remove the comparison table, write the FAQ as actual customer questions from the founder's inbox.
+Companies above 10: contact us"), remove the comparison table, write the FAQ from actual customer questions in the founder's inbox.
+Fifteen layouts that escape this trap are in pricing-page anti-slop: 15 layouts.

-Case 13 — Local business site.
+Case 13, local business site.
 Severity 71.
-A regional plumbing business that had been talked into a "modern website redesign" by an agency that built v0 sites.
-The new site looked like every SaaS landing page, with a blue-purple hero, Lucide icons for "Reliable / Fast / Affordable", and a "Book Now" CTA.
-The previous site had been ugly and effective.
-The new site was beautiful and confused customers.
+A regional plumbing business talked into a "modern redesign" by an agency that built v0 sites.
+The new site looked like every SaaS landing page: blue-purple hero, Lucide icons for "Reliable / Fast / Affordable", a "Book Now" CTA.
+The old site had been ugly and effective.
+The new one was beautiful and confused customers.
 Fix: revert.
-The local-business site does not need to look like SaaS.
+A local-business site does not need to look like SaaS.

-Case 16 (expanded continuation).
-A note on the meta-case: the AI startup that scored 92 also had the textual signature of model-generated copy.
-We tested by running its hero, subhead, and feature blurbs through three different LLM-output detectors, all of which flagged the copy at >90% confidence.
-We do not put weight on these detectors as standalone tools (they are noisy), but the convergence with our visual analysis was striking.
+Case 16 (continued).
+The meta-case that scored 92 also carried the textual signature of model-generated copy.
+We ran its hero, subhead, and feature blurbs through three different LLM-output detectors, all of which flagged the copy above 90% confidence.
+We do not lean on these detectors as standalone tools (they are noisy), but the convergence with the visual analysis was striking.
 The site read as machine-built at every level.

-Case 30 — Music streaming clone.
+Case 30, music streaming clone.
 Severity 75.
-A "Spotify alternative for podcasts" site.
-Used Spotify's color palette (a green and black) but everything else was generator-default: rounded-2xl cards, Lucide play-button icons, three pricing tiers, "Discover seamless audio" copy.
-The clash between the borrowed palette and the generator-default everything else made the site read as both derivative and generic at once.
-Fix: pick a unique palette, redesign the player component as the centerpiece, drop the marketing copy entirely and let the product do the work.
+A "Spotify alternative for podcasts".
+It borrowed Spotify's green-and-black palette, but everything else was generator-default: rounded-2xl cards, Lucide play-button icons, three pricing tiers, "Discover seamless audio" copy.
+The clash between borrowed palette and generated everything-else made it read as derivative and generic at once.
+Fix: pick a unique palette, make the player component the centerpiece, drop the marketing copy and let the product do the work.

 The lesson from 47 cases.
-Slop is not random.
-It clusters by category.
+Slop is not random; it clusters by category.
 Crypto slop is recognizable.
 AI-wrapper slop is recognizable.
 Indie-SaaS slop is recognizable.
-The clustering means that the bar to stand out within a category is not "be perfect" but "be one degree of freedom different from your immediate neighbors".
+The clustering means the bar to stand out within a category is not "be perfect" but "be one degree of freedom different from your immediate neighbors".
 A crypto site with a non-purple palette already breaks the pattern.
 A SaaS site with serif body type already breaks the pattern.
-The cliff is shallow.
-Climbing it is the cheapest competitive advantage available in 2026.
+The cliff is shallow, and climbing it is the cheapest competitive advantage available in 2026.
+The systematic version of that climb is in from AI slop to signature: 73 patterns.

 9. The AI slop economy